 - Testing settled surface or carpet dust can tell about longer in the past.

-Looking for Mold
+Looking for Mold Growth

 - Use mold growth colors to help identify common types.

-Smelling for Mold
+Sniffing for Mold Odors

 Sampling for Mold